LeafBeyOrd/crypto_aggregator/README.md

 2. Process the data, convert it to USD, and aggregate it.
 3. Store the results in the specified BigQuery table.

+## Further Improvements

+Due to time constraints, this project can be enhanced in several ways:

+1. **API Key Management**: Store the CoinGecko API key in Google Secret Manager for enhanced security.
+2. **Data Visualization**: Create a dashboard for the BigQuery table using Looker Studio or another BI tool.
+3. **CI/CD Pipeline**: Implement a CI/CD pipeline for automated testing, building, and deployment.